 Correct campground voltage is very important.
-If you attempt to operate your RV on low campground voltage you will damage your RV.
+If you operate your RV on low campground voltage you will damage your RV.
+You can fix low campground voltage.
 For my RV I have decided to install a Hughes Autoformer to make the correct campground voltage every time I plug in the RV.

 It took nearly two years to write the article about correct campground voltage.
 Here is a quick timeline.